121st Fighter Squadron: Cold War

 Despite the reconditioning, the F-86A Sabres were weary and required a considerable amount of maintenance to keep in the air.
-In 1955, the 113th sent them to storage at Davis-Monthan AFB and received F-86E Sabres from active-duty ADC units that were receiving F-89 Scorpion interceptors.
+In 1955, the 113th sent them to storage at Davis-Monthan Air Force Base and received F-86E Sabres from active-duty ADC units that were receiving F-89 Scorpion interceptors.
 In 1957, the F-86H was already being phased out of active service with the USAF, being replaced by the F-100 Super Sabre, and the 121st received F-86H Sabres in late 1957.